fowler-mychale/VehicleCollisions/Readme.md

 **2. Collisions per month, temperature and grouped by city.**
 - From the information provided we can determine that:</br>
   - From the end of May to the end of August is when the most collsions occur.
 This fact likely due to the season and more people on the road.
+  - Upon observing collisions during periods of high humanity you can determine that Chicago peaked during the month of September and was at its lowest in New York in the month of March.

 ```Python